 Real estate investing can be a way to build up a passive income, but is it the right move for you?
 Learn about some of the different options you have and what you need to discuss before jumping in!

 We've been talking a lot this season about building and diversifying your income streams.

 Part of it is in reaction to the past year or so we’ve had.
 With some industries being hit hard with job losses and hours cut, having another source of income – even if not full-time- can soften the blow.

 We spoke about working from home with Modern Frugality creator Jen Smith.
-We also talked about entrepreneurship and building a portfolio of income streams with author Michelle Jackson.
+We also talked about entrepreneurship and building a portfolio of income streams with author and entrepreneur Michelle Jackson.

 Today we’re talking about another opportunity to build an income stream – real estate investing.

 If you’ve ever watched shows on HGTV or followed DIY influencers on social media, it looks fun and exciting, right?

 These transformations can be dramatic and then when they go ahead and sell those houses, sometimes those numbers look tempting.
 Or the idea of owning properties and having rental income looks like a passive way to earn more.